Dr. Janet Hindman, department head

 806-651-2615 • Fax 806-651-3610 • wtamu.edu/academics/education

-Faculty: Allen, Andersen, Behl, Bigham, Bingham, Campbell, Castillo, Coneway, Diego-Medrano, Garcia, Green, Goode, Henderson, Hindman, Hughes, Hwang, Riney, Rodriguez, Rose, Sharp, Simmons, Spaulding, Thomas, Wiess, J. Williams.
+Faculty: Andersen, Barbosa, Behl, Bigham, Bingham, Campbell, Castillo, Coneway, Diego-Medrano, Garcia, Garrison, Green, Henderson, Hindman, Hughes, Hwang, Miller, Peeples, Rose, Shin, Simmons, Whaley, Weiss, J. Williams, Yang.

-West Texas A&M University is accredited by the Texas Education Agency/State Board for Educator Certification to prepare elementary teachers, secondary teachers and school service personnel at the undergraduate and graduate level.
-West Texas A&M University's Educator Preparation Program has been accepted for candidacy by the Council for the Accreditation of Educator Preparation (CAEP).
+West Texas A&M University is accredited by the Texas Education Agency/State Board for Educator Certification to prepare elementary teachers, secondary teachers and professional educators at the undergraduate and graduate levels.
+WTAMU also prepares individuals with a previously earned bachelor’s degree the opportunity to earn their initial teacher certification through WTAMU’s Panhandle Alternative Certification for Educators (PACE) program.

 The Department of Education faculty is dedicated to providing a comprehensive post-secondary educational program designed to produce graduates who are well prepared for future roles as educational leaders of the young people of our society.
 We believe that, as teachers, we exert a significant influence on society and, therefore, must be prepared to serve as models as well as instructors.
-Recognizing that teaching is an ever-changing science, we use successful educational principles of the past and research data from the present to prepare students to teach in an ever-evolving society.
-This requires not only that graduates demonstrate knowledge of material pertinent to their designated area of interest but also that they be encouraged to be creative thinkers and creative "doers" who employ interpersonal, organizational and motivational skills.
+Recognizing that teaching is an ever-changing science, we use successful educational principles of the past and research data from the present to prepare candidates to teach in an ever-evolving society.

-The Teacher Education Program is University-wide in scope, with each individual department making its contribution to the program.
-The dean of the College of Education and Social Sciences is the administrative officer of the University who is ultimately responsible for the Teacher Education Program.
-The department head is chairman of the Teacher Education Unit, composed of faculty members chosen from the five colleges of the University.
-The unit has the responsibility for approval of the teacher education curricula of the University and approval of admissions criteria to the Teacher Education Program.
+WTAMU’s Educator Preparation Program (EPP) is University-wide in scope, with each individual department making its contribution to the program.
+The dean of the College of Education and Social Sciences is the administrative officer of the University who is ultimately responsible for the EPP.
+The department head is chairman of the Teacher Education Unit (TEU), composed of faculty members chosen from the five colleges of the University.
+The TEU has the responsibility for approval of the educator preparation curricula of the University and approval of admissions criteria to the EPP.

 Admission to and Retention in the Teacher Education Program (TEP)